Format Codes

 Animation Zone

 The Animation Zone comprises a square grid of cells, each of which can display a colour, with or without a cell border.
-The size of the grid ranges from 10x10 cells to 100x100 cells (i.e. from 100 cells to 10000 cells in total).
+The size of the grid ranges from 1x1 to 150x150 cells (i.e. from 1 cell to 22500 cells in total).
 The codes determine the colours to be displayed in the cells, and also whether they have borders.

 Simple colour codes